-The U.S. Department of State, Bureau of Educational and Cultural Affairs, has awarded the Dialogue Institute a three-year renewable grant to administer and host the Study of the U.S. Institutes (SUSI) for Scholars on Religious Pluralism in the United States.*
+The U.S. Department of State, Bureau of Educational and Cultural Affairs, awarded the Dialogue Institute a renewable grant to administer and host the Study of the U.S. Institutes (SUSI) for Scholars on Religious Pluralism in the United States* for up to three years.

 The SUSI for Scholars program, to begin this summer and renewable through 2019, will complement the SUSI for Student Leaders on Religious Pluralism in the United States which the Dialogue Institute (DI) has been running since 2010 in partnership with the International Center for Contemporary Education.